kaffailevi/hackathon_2024/README.md

 # Pet Me - Social Media Web App for Pets and Pet Owners

 Welcome to Pet Me!
-This is a social media web application designed to connect pet owners worldwide, providing a platform for sharing adorable pet photos, stories, and connecting with other pet enthusiasts.
+This is a social media web application designed to connect pets and pet owners, providing a platform for sharing adorable pet photos, posts, and connecting with other pet enthusiasts.

 ## Installation Instructions